khanhptnk/hanna/code/tasks/HANNA/README.md

 **Please first [setup the simulator](https://github.com/khanhptnk/hanna-private/tree/master/code)!**

+**IMPORTANT: the evaluation scripts uses a batch size of 1 to avoid non-deterministic agent behavior.
+The scripts will generate results in Tables 9, 10, 11, 12, 13 in Appendix F of the Arxiv paper.
+To generate results in Tables 3, 4, 5, 6, 8, change the `batch_size` flag in the scripts to 32.**

 We provide the pre-trained model of our final agent [here](https://www.dropbox.com/s/6b6yyr6dic6vu2c/hanna_main_pretrained.zip?dl=1).

 Scripts for reproducing results in [our EMNLP'19 paper](https://arxiv.org/abs/1909.01871) are in the `exp_scripts` directory.
 You need to run these scripts **inside the `exp_scripts` directory on the Docker image**.